fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

     tag: true
 ```

-### Hide Your Article
+### Hide Your Post

-If you don't want some article displayed on the home page, you can use the third-party tool [hexo-generator-index2](https://github.com/Jamling/hexo-generator-index2/blob/master/README_zh.md).
+If you don't want some post displayed on the home page, you can use the third-party tool [hexo-generator-index2](https://github.com/Jamling/hexo-generator-index2/blob/master/README_zh.md).

 :::warning